srdg/unarchived_ben_tess/README.md

 ## Releases
 Please check the [Releases](https://github.com/srdg/unarchived_ben_tess/releases) tab for latest updates on the status.
 Current approaches do not show any significant performance improvements.
-Most probably fine-tuning of the network model is required.
+Experimentation is needed to enhance the performance.

 ## Training data
 Training data is obtained from converting and cleaning line-level images from [this archived text](https://archive.org/details/in.ernet.dli.2015.356857).